 Players must be within the same district at the start of the conflict to join the fight and participate.
 You may not call for friends to rush in from other districts and/or cities.

 Players that log into an active combat scenario must move out of chat range to allow the fight to conclude without it being bogged down by bodies and random chatter.

 No fight can have more than 5v5 in a single encounter unless it is a DM guided event.
 This includes major attacks against other territories and factions.
 (Please contact a DM or admin if a fight might occur with more than 10 players!)

 All large-scale combat scenarios, such as taking over a territory, should be organized in advance to permit both sides to mount proper numbers to make the battle worthwhile for all players involved.
 The staff requires 24 hours’ notice in this regard.

 The scene determines what positions your character will be in when combat starts.
 (IMPORTANT: once you have joined a battle, you are no longer allowed to move unless stated during your turn!)

 Everyone involved in the combat encounter clicks on the combat banner which will roll your initiative, determining the order of combatants' turns.

-The players determine via rolls whether anyone involved in the combat encounter is successfully in stealth.
+The players determine via rolls whether anyone involved is entering combat successfully with the hidden condition.

 Each participant in the battle takes a turn in initiative order.